Fred Haise

-Early life, education and flight experience
+Early life

-Born on November 14, 1933, and raised in Biloxi, Mississippi, to Fred Wallace Haise Sr. (1903–1960) and Lucille (née Blacksher) Haise (1913–2005).
-He attended Biloxi High School, from which he graduated in 1950, and Perkinston Junior College (now Mississippi Gulf Coast Community College), with original aims of a career in journalism, receiving an Associate of Arts degree in 1952.
-He was a Boy Scout, earning the rank of Star Scout.
-Eligible for the draft and despite being apprehensive of flying, he joined the Naval Aviation Cadet (NAVCAD) training program.
-Haise underwent Naval Aviator training from 1952 to 1954.
+Fred Wallace Haise Jr. was born on November 14, 1933, and raised in Biloxi, Mississippi, to Fred Wallace Haise (1905–1960) and Lucille (née Blacksher) Haise (1913–2005).
+He has a younger sister who was born in 1941.
+After the attack on Pearl Harbor on December 7, 1941, his father enlisted in the U.S. Navy at the age of 38, and the Haise family moved to Chicago.
+The family then moved to Key West, Florida, until his father's ship, YMS-84, deployed to the South Pacific, when the family moved back to Biloxi.
+He graduated from Biloxi High School in 1950.
+He attended Perkinston Junior College with a scholarship for journalism, and played on the baseball team.
+He graduated in 1952, and joined the Naval Aviation Cadet Program.
+He went to ground school at NAS Pensacola, and then moved to NAS Whiting Field in 1952.
+He trained in the SNJ and F6F Hellcat, and completed his flight training in 1954.
 He served as a U.S. Marine Corps fighter pilot, with VMF-533, then VMF-114 on the F2H-4 Banshee and F9F-8 Cougar at MCAS Cherry Point, North Carolina, from March 1954 to September 1956.
 Haise also served as a tactics and all-weather flight instructor in the U.S. Navy Advanced Training Command at NAS Kingsville, Texas.

 Haise has accumulated 9,300 hours flying time, including 6,200 hours in jets.

 After his military service, Haise returned to school and graduated with a Bachelor of Science degree with honors in aeronautical engineering from the University of Oklahoma in 1959, concurrently serving for two years in the Oklahoma Air National Guard, as a fighter interceptor pilot with the 185th Fighter Interceptor Squadron, flying the F-86D.
 He then worked for the newly created National Aeronautics and Space Administration (NASA), first as a research pilot at the Lewis Research Center near Cleveland.
 His Air National Guard unit was called up during the Berlin Crisis of 1961 and he served ten months as a fighter pilot in the United States Air Force.
 He was a tactical fighter pilot and chief of the 164th Standardization-Evaluation Flight of the 164th Tactical Fighter Squadron at Mansfield Lahm Air National Guard Base, Ohio, flying the F-84F.

 Haise completed post-graduate courses at the U.S. Air Force Aerospace Research Pilot School (Class 64A) at Edwards Air Force Base, California in 1964, and attended the six-week Harvard Business School's Advanced Management Program in 1972.

 NASA career

-In 1966, Haise was one of 19 new astronauts selected for NASA Astronaut Group 5.
-He had already been working with NASA for several years as a civilian research pilot.
-He was the first astronaut among his class to be assigned to a mission, serving as backup Lunar Module Pilot for both Apollo 8 and Apollo 11.
+In 1966, Haise was one of 19 astronauts selected for NASA Astronaut Group 5.
+He had already worked with NASA for several years as a civilian research pilot.
+He was the first astronaut in his group to be assigned to a mission, serving as backup Lunar Module Pilot for both Apollo 8 and Apollo 11.